Image of parents holding baby. Text that reads, frequently asked questions

 14. How can I make corrections to a submitted Voluntary Declaration of Parentage?

 No corrections or changes of any type may be made to a filed Voluntary Declaration of Parentage, as it is a legal document.
 Within 60 days of the latest signing of the Declaration, the birth parent or other parent can complete and file a Voluntary Declaration of Parentage Rescission (form DCSS 0915) to legally cancel the Declaration unless a court order for custody, visitation, or child support has been entered naming the signer who wants to cancel as a parent.
-The rescission form can be found on this website at: childsupport.ca.gov/parentage-forms-and-information
+The rescission form can be found at Parentage Forms and Information page.

 15. How do I get a copy of my filed Voluntary Declaration of Parentage?